pitch-party/pitch-party.github.io/README.md

       ...
   }
     ```
-    * Step 4: Scroll down to 17 (It's 17 because we skip two number for not using "I" and "O" in the topic code)
+    * Step 4: Scroll down to 17 (It's 17 because we skip two numbers due to not using "I" and "O" for topic codes)
     ```
   17:{
           topic : "Create a VR (Virtual Reality) experience on the pandemic",